 Purpose of Business Intelligence

 The purpose of Business Intelligence is to enable you to embed business intelligence (BI) into your applications so that your users can ask and answer sophisticated questions of their data.
-Your application can include dashboards
+Your application can include dashboards, which can include pivot tables.

 Introduction to Pivot Tables